UK Medical Device Regulation

 Risk-based classification

-• Class III: High-risk devices, such as pacemakers and breast implants.
+• Class III: High-risk (e.g., pacemakers, breast implants)

 In Vitro Diagnostics Classification in the UK